OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/alloc.md

 ---
 title: alloc
-description: The page serves as a documentation for 'alloc' - a python function that helps users understand their portfolio's allocation to different assets or sectors compared to a benchmark.
+description: "The page serves as a documentation for 'alloc' - a python function that" helps users understand their portfolio's allocation to different assets or sectors compared to a benchmark.
 It includes detailed usage instructions, parameters, and examples of how to use the function.